1,000+ Opportunities

 Home to over 25,000 employees, our Agency protects, manages, and restores the state’s environment and its vast natural, cultural, and historical resources.
 We advance this work with science as our foundation and inclusion and collaboration as our guiding principles.
 Secretary for Natural Resources

-Based on current listing details, eligibility includes: Local and state governmental agencies, nonprofit organizations, federal agencies in California Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Local and state governmental agencies, nonprofit organizations, federal agencies in California.
+Confirm the full requirements in the official notice before applying.

-The current target date is July 17, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Environmental Enhancement and Mitigation (EEM) Grant Program are due July 17, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.